By David Tomas, on 5 May 2023

-The pursuit of fulfillment has been an important goal for human beings for centuries.
-We seek practices that bring us fulfillment and this is just as necessary at work as it is in our personal lives.
+The pursuit of purpose has been an important goal for human beings for centuries.
+We seek practices that bring us fulfillment, which is just as necessary at work as it is in our personal lives.

-Recently, David Tomás published his first book, named “The happiest company in the world”, where he reflects on the organizational culture that we have developed over the years here at Cyberclick and the keys which have allowed us to win the award for Best Workplaces in Spain two years consecutively.
+In 2015, David Tomás published his first book, called “The Happiest Company in the World”, where he reflects on the organizational culture that we have developed over the years at Cyberclick and the keys which have allowed us to win the award for Best Workplaces in Spain two years consecutively.

-These keys are easy to put into practice and are based on experience.
+These keys, which are relatively easy to put into practice, are the following:

 - Do what you do best